tim-smart/effect-atom/README.md

 // Create a AtomRuntime from a Layer const runtimeAtom: Atom.AtomRuntime<Users, never> = Atom.runtime(Users.Default)

-// Atom's work by reference, so we need to use Atom.family to dynamically create a
+// Atoms work by reference, so we need to use Atom.family to dynamically create a
-// set of Atom's from a key.
+// set of Atoms from a key.
 //
 // Atom.family will ensure that we get a stable reference to the Atom for each key.
 //